slebras/index_runner/README.md

 and automatically generates graph data and search indexes to enrich the workspace object data.

-It consumes event from a Kafka topic and sends data into ArangoDB and Elasticsearch.
+It consumes events from a Kafka topic and sends data into ArangoDB and Elasticsearch.
 It is designed to have the service replicated in Rancher.
 Be sure to partition the topic to at least the number of running workers.